 draped in a blanket of dripping moss."

-I work as an expedition guide & assistant expedition leader in Southeast Alaska, guiding trips from the far northern reaches of Glacier Bay National Park all the way down to Ketchikan.
-I enjoy teaching my clients about biodiversity, the fascinating temperate rainforest ecosystem, glaciology, and conservation in this unique region.
+I worked as an expedition leader & guide in Southeast Alaska for several years, from the far reaches of Glacier Bay National Park all the way down to Ketchikan.
+I enjoy teaching my guests about the fascinating temperate rainforest ecosystem, glaciology and ecological succession, and conservation in this unique region.
 My time in Alaska has provided me with some of the most extraordinary wildlife encounters of my life, from close encounters with brown bears to kayaking with humpback whales.